Solar Art Day

 Using Solar Energy to Make Art

-The culmination of our experience was creating three different large-scale pieces on fabric using a Lumos solar panel and other pieces of equipment from our warehouse.
+The culmination of our experience was creating three different large-scale pieces on fabric.
+We used a Lumos solar panel and other pieces of equipment from our warehouse.
+The results were great!

 We’re grateful to Ms. Flueckiger for sharing her expertise, inspiring our employees, asking insightful questions about the solar power industry, and co-creating new artwork with us!